-Enscape is now fully integrated into Rhino (except for sound simulation).
+Enscape is now fully integrated with Rhino (except for sound simulation).
 If you’re already using Enscape, no additional license is required.
-You can now use Enscape for Rhino as well.
-Rhino’s built in area lights are supported.
-Enscape supports Rhino’s default material parameters out of the box.
-However, the Rhino plugin also supports the same material name keywords as our existing SketchUp plugin.
+Enscape now supports Rhino’s built-in area lights are supported and default material parameters out of the box.
+The Rhino plugin also supports the same material name keywords as our existing SketchUp plugin.
 All plugins use the same installer.
 You can also install Enscape on your machine without an administrator account.

 Improved Sound Simulation

 Enscape’s sound simulation is now available for SketchUp.
 Enscape standalone executable EXE files also contain the sound simulation.
 We also extended our range of supported formats to *.ogg, *.mp3, *.flac, *.aiff, *.au and *.raw.

 To allow for even more detailed scenes without affecting performance, Enscape now supports placeholder objects in SketchUp proxies for highly detailed geometry.

 Enscape now offers a selection of Horizon Presets.
 The advantage of a Horizon Preset is that you can still use Enscape’s dynamic sky to modify the time of day or season while presenting your project in an exciting looking environment.
 This feature replaces the former Ground Plane option.

 You can now search for your favorite 3D Views in the view drop down menu.
 Additionally, you can click on the camera or Sun icon that appears when you hover over the view name.
 This allows you to set the position or Sun location without loading the whole view.